 California law requires potential teachers to complete a Teaching Performance Assessment (TPA) as one of the steps to earning a teaching credential.
 This assessment — made up of four individual tasks — is designed to measure how well a candidate meets the state's Teaching Performance Expectations (TPEs), which define what teachers should know and be able to do.
 Details regarding the TPA and TPEs are available from the California Commission on Teacher Credentialing.

 Biola University includes the TPA tasks within its Teacher Preparation Program coursework.
-Passage of all four TPA tasks are required in order to receive formal recommendation from the University for the Multiple Subject Preliminary Teaching Credential.
-Specifics of each TPA task are as follows:
+Passage of all TPA tasks are required in order to receive formal recommendation from the University for the Preliminary Multiple Subject Teaching Credential.

 Required Prior to Student Teaching